 Who We Are

-Polar opposites Jade (small, blonde, cockney) and Olivia (tall-er, brunette, RP) are united in a love of creating theatre about the ordinary people we walk past in the street and the extraordinary, unheard stories we each have within us.
+Polar opposites Jade (small, cockney) and Olivia (tall-er, RP) are united in a love of creating theatre about the ordinary people we walk past in the street and the extraordinary, unheard stories we each have within us.
 Somehow, their love of heritage and the way it forms societies and individuals alike, always worms its way into their work.

 They also love to talk for hours over a cup of tea.